- Home

 Although the pre-qualification swim exam is in a pool, it is still expected to be a good ocean swimmer at the start of the Lifeguard Academy.
 Ocean swimming is very different than pool swimming, so practicing in the ocean, as well, is a must.
 When you train in the ocean, remember to ask a lifeguard about the ocean conditions and possible hazards.

-Applying to become an Ocean Rescue Lifeguard with the City of Jacksonville Beach is completed through GovernmentJobs.com (click here).
+Applying to become an Ocean Rescue Lifeguard with the City of Jacksonville Beach is completed through GovernmentJobs.com (click here Version OptionsOcean Rescue Lifeguard AcademyDo you have what it takes to be an Ocean Rescue Lifeguard?Headline).

 Don't see any Lifeguard openings?
 For the latest information regarding future job opportunities as an Ocean Rescue Lifeguard, subscribe to the position's interest card by clicking here.

-Once a candidate has been contacted by the Jacksonville Beach Human Resources Office for onboarding, they will be required to complete all City of Jacksonville Beach Pre-Hire tests and paperwork.
-During onboarding, candidates must pass the Drug Screen Test, Medical/Physical Evaluation, and other pre-hire requirements to be eligible for the Jacksonville Beach Ocean Rescue Lifeguard Academy.
+Once contacted by Jacksonville Beach Human Resources for onboarding, applicants must complete all required tests and paperwork.
+This includes passing the necessary drug screening, medical and physical evaluations, background checks, and other pre-hire requirements to qualify for the Ocean Rescue Lifeguard Academy.

-Candidates will receive an invitation to join the Lifeguard Academy by the Ocean Rescue Division's Lifeguard Academy Instructor.
+Candidates will receive an invitation to join the Lifeguard Academy from the Ocean Rescue Division's Lifeguard Academy Instructor.
 This email invitation will denote their start date, time, and location.
 Lifeguard Trainees will be paid during their time in the Lifeguard Training Academy.

 After completing the Ocean Rescue Lifeguard Training Academy, Lifeguard Trainees will perform Field Training.
 Once a Lifeguard Trainee completes all required Field Training, they will become a certified Ocean Rescue Lifeguard, commonly called a Recurrent Lifeguard, and have the option to work various types of schedules.
 New Recurrent Lifeguards must work a minimum of 100 hours by October of their first year.